What is the Partnership’s mission?

-While most local jurisdictions began setting up their own economic development offices in the 1960s and 1970s, it became obvious from questions from the business community that a regional organization was needed to market Greater Richmond as a whole.
-Local governments joined in forming such an organization (the Metropolitan Economic Development Council, or MEDC) around 1980, but success continued to be less than desired.
-By 1994, the business community had joined as a 50-50 partner, forming the Greater Richmond Partnership, Inc., which was Richmond Region's first real experiment in public-private regional economic development cooperation.
+While most local jurisdictions began setting up their own economic development offices in the 1960s and 1970s, it became obvious from questions from the business community that a regional organization was needed to market the Richmond Region as a whole.
+Local governments joined in forming such an organization (the Metropolitan Economic Development Council, or MEDC) in 1977.
+By 1994, the business community had joined as a 50-50 partner, forming the Greater Richmond Partnership, Inc. as a public-private regional economic development organization.

 How is the Partnership funded?

-The Partnership's funding is contributed by both the public sector (the City of Richmond and the counties of Chesterfield, Hanover and Henrico) and private-sector, which includes the business community.
+The Partnership’s funding is contributed by both the public sector (the City of Richmond and the counties of Chesterfield, Hanover and Henrico in Virginia) and private-sector, which includes the business community.
 Each public partner pays the same amount for its Greater Richmond Partnership, Inc. services.
 A list of investors can be found here.

 What is the board makeup?

-Half of the board's eight members come from the private sector (usually top executives of major corporations that invest in the Greater Richmond Partnership, Inc.) and half from the public sector (usually top elected officials from each jurisdiction).
-Two ex-officio board members are chosen from the Partnership's Regional Leadership Circle.
+Half of the board’s eight members come from the private sector (usually top executives of major corporations that invest in the Greater Richmond Partnership.) and half from the public sector (usually top elected officials from each jurisdiction).
+Two ex-officio board members are chosen from the Partnership’s Regional Leadership Circle.

 What is the size of the Partnership’s staff?